Emergency department: Signage

+By Countries

 United States

 The Centers for Medicare and Medicaid Services (CMS) classified emergency departments into two types: Type A, the majority, which are open 24 hours a day, 7 days a week, 365 days a year; and Type B, the rest, which are not.
 Many US emergency departments are exceedingly busy.
 A study found that in 2009, there were an estimated 128,885,040 ED encounters in US hospitals.
 Approximately one-fifth of ED visits in 2010 were for patients under the age of 18 years.
 In 2009–2010, a total of 19.6 million emergency department visits in the United States were made by persons aged 65 and over.
 Most encounters (82.8 percent) resulted in treatment and release; 17.2 percent were admitted to inpatient care.

 The 1986 Emergency Medical Treatment and Active Labor Act is an act of the United States Congress, that requires emergency departments, if the associated hospital receives payments from Medicare, to provide appropriate medical examination and emergency treatment to all individuals seeking treatment for a medical condition, regardless of citizenship, legal status, or ability to pay.
 Like an unfunded mandate, there are no reimbursement provisions.

 Rates of ED visits rose between 2006 and 2011 for almost every patient characteristic and location.
 The total rate of ED visits increased 4.5% in that time.
 However, the rate of visits for patients under one year of age declined 8.3%.